 Examples of financial educational courses

-The education platform for developing financial acumen is hosted within CHOP’s learning management system, which enables Redman and her team to develop a uniform curriculum and track its completion across the organization.
+The education platform for improving financial acumen was developed by the Field Finance Team and is delivered in a classroom-style setting.
+It is hosted within CHOP’s learning management system, enabling the team to track its completion across the organization.
 “We’re being more intentional in building and sustaining that acumen by holding people accountable for ensuring that the leaders in their respective areas are up-to-date—and addressing where there may be some gaps,” Redman says.
 Here are a few of the courses leaders take.

 Intro to finance